rgnyman/robotframework-ecutestlibrary/README.md

 # Robot Framework ECU-TEST library

-This library provides kaywords for creating tests, configurations and test execution for ECU-TEST comercial ECU test tool.
+This library provides keywords for creating tests, configurations and test execution for ECU-TEST ECU test tool.

 To use this library you need licenced version of ECU-TEST.
 More information can be found https://www.tracetronic.com/products/ecu-test/ on the tool.
 This library has been tested with vesion 7.1 but should work with other versions also.